pianoza/MLToolbox/docs/examples.rst

 ~~~~~~~~~~~~~~~~~

 Before delving into the details, let's first understand the directory of a test.
 Though it
-can be modified, all VRE Tool projects have the sa,e file structure by default, similar
+can be modified, all VRE Tool projects have the same file structure by default, similar
 to this:

 ::